 \subsection{Multimodal Sports QA}

 Question answering (QA) has been widely adopted to evaluate the comprehension abilities of LLMs across various domains.
-However, existing QA datasets have limited coverage of sports understanding, as shown in~\ref{pre_bench}.
 Several QA datasets have been introduced to evaluate models’ understanding of textual information, ranging from factual recall to multi-hop reasoning~\citep{textqa,textqa2,textqa3}.
 In the multimodal domain, QA Benchmarks have been extended to evaluate MLLMs' image and video understanding by answering questions based on visual inputs~\citep{mul1,mul2,mul3,mul4,mul5}.
 However, sports-related QA is underrepresented in these general datasets, and even when sports topics are included, the questions often lack sufficient difficulty due to the datasets' broader focus.
 Existing general QA datasets tend to focus on surface-level aspects of sports, such as historical facts or well-known events in text-based tasks, and perception-level tasks, like object or action identification in video-based tasks.
 As a result, they often fail to assess the deep, domain-specific knowledge and reasoning required for a nuanced understanding of sports.

 Existing sports-domain-specific QA benchmarks are limited in their ability to test models' sports understanding.
 Text-based datasets, such as BIG-bench \citep{srivastava2023beyond}, LiveQA~\citep{liu2020liveqa}, and QASports~\citep{jardim2023qasports}, focus on factual recall, while SportQA~\citep{xia2024sportqa} is a notable exception, introducing rule-based questions that require scenario-based reasoning.
 However, even SportQA lacks explanations, which are crucial for evaluating MLLMs' reasoning processes, particularly for complex tasks.
 The absence of explanations limits the ability to fully assess a model's reasoning capabilities.